 In addition, you can have a footer on each cover page with your name and the green card category (EB-2 NIW).

-You can see all this in detail if you decide to download my I-140 petition available in this website.
+You can see all this in detail if you decide to download my I-140 petition available in this website or join my online EB2 NIW course, which also includes my petition and detailed lectures on how to build yours.
 In the meantime, to give you an example here, I reproduced one of my cover pages from the I-140 petition I submitted to USCIS:

 Assemble the physical copy of the I-140 petition